Welcome to Georgetown

-Additionally, at the end of January, 10 contracts were pending and 21 properties remained active on the market, resulting in a Contract Ratio of 0.48 pendings per active listing.
-This number is down from the 5-year January average of 0.59, but up from January of last year (0.38).
+At the end of April, 18 contracts were pending while 29 properties remained active on the market, resulting in a contract ratio of 0.62 pendings per active listing.
+This number is up from 0.54 in March 2019, down from 0.63 in April of last year, and higher when compared to the 5-year April average of 0.56.

 Condominiums & Co-ops